-It’s TSSAA high school basketball tournament time again in Middle Tennessee, and MTSU once again is making temporary parking and traffic changes to accommodate its guests and neighbors.
+It’s TSSAA high school basketball tournament time in Middle Tennessee, and MTSU once again is making temporary parking and traffic changes to accommodate its guests and neighbors.

-As a result, all motorists traveling around and on campus should be aware of several factors affecting MTSU roads and parking.
+As a result, motorists traveling around and on campus should be aware of several factors affecting MTSU roads and parking.

 • MTSU’s East Main Street and Rutherford Boulevard entrances will be the most convenient campus entry points during the tournaments, university officials said.
 The traffic gate on Old Main Circle at the east side of the Cope Administration Building will be open for both tournaments for access to the Midgett Parking Lot and Old Main Circle.